Protests greet debut of Italy's workplace COVID pass rule

 Sanctions for employers who fail to check employees range from 400 to 1,000 euros.
 A worker who fails to show a Green Pass at work is considered absent without justification; if the worker shows up anyway without a valid Green Pass, he or she could face fines from 600 euros to 1,500 euros.

-But there were some seeming anomalies: Supermarket cashiers and hairdressers have to have a “Green Pass” to work, but their clients don’t, and need only to wear a mask indoors.
+But there were some seeming anomalies: Supermarket cashiers and hairdressers have to have a “Green Pass” to work, but their clients don’t need one to shop or get a haircut.

-The aim of the requirement is to encourage even higher vaccination rates in a country that has kept the latest delta variant-fueled resurgence largely under control, reporting around 67 cases per 100,000 inhabitants and a daily death toll that hasn’t exceeded 70 for months.

 But for those people who can’t or won’t get their shots, the expanded pass requirement imposes a burden of getting tested every 48 hours just to be able to go to work.
 People with a proven medical condition that prevents them being vaccinated are exempt.